This page is the regulator-facing companion to Security overview. The

 | Right-to-erasure endpoint | POST /api/tenant/forget (operator-gated, dry-run-by-default).
 Runs a 7-step scrub for a single customer phone within a single tenant: tombstones conversations, redacts message content, nulls leads/appointments PII, scrubs audit-log JSONB references.
 Wrapped in a Postgres transaction for atomicity. |

-| Audit-log integrity | audit_log has reject_mutation triggers — UPDATE + DELETE blocked at the DB level.
+| Audit-log integrity | The audit_log table rejects UPDATE + DELETE at the database level via triggers.
 Forensic trail survives platform-level scrubs. |

-| Salted-hash audit references | The forget endpoint replaces customer phone in audit log JSONB with sha256(salt + phone) — deletion event is provable without re-introducing the PII.
-Salt comes from RIGHT_TO_ERASURE_HASH_SALT env var; production refuses to compute the hash if salt is unset. |
+| Salted-hash audit references | The forget endpoint replaces customer phone in audit log JSONB with sha256(salt + phone); deletion event is provable without re-introducing the PII.
+The salt is supplied by a required environment variable; production refuses to compute the hash if the salt is unset. |

-| 72-hour breach notification | Documented in handoff/docs/security/INCIDENT-RESPONSE.md (PDPL Art.
+| 72-hour breach notification | Documented in the incident-response playbook (PDPL Art.
 17, GDPR Art.
 33). |

 The DPA template is the artifact tenants ask for.
 It’s pre-counsel; we’re not sending it to